pagkly/Zed/Investopedia4/Marginal Propensity To Import (MPM) Definition.md

 Marginal propensity to import (MPM) is easy to measure and functions as a useful tool to predict changes in imports based on expected changes in output.

-The problem is that a country’s marginal propensity to import (MPM) will unlikely remain consistently stable.
+The problem is that a country’s marginal propensity to import (MPM) [[Will|will]] unlikely remain consistently stable.
 The relative prices of domestic and foreign goods change and [[exchange rates]](https://www.investopedia.com/terms/e/exchangerate.asp) fluctuate.
 These factors impact [[purchasing power]](https://www.investopedia.com/terms/p/purchasingpower.asp) for goods shipped in from overseas and, as a consequence, the size of a country’s marginal propensity to import (MPM).